• Home

 Conclusion

-An LPG cylinder has a lifespan of 15 years and in between this time, it is mandatory to be checked twice.
-In the hydro test, the cylinder is filled with water for testing and in the pneumatic test 5 times, the pressure at which LPG is stored is applied to test the quality of the cylinder.
-If the cylinders fail in any, it is discarded to be filled again, and this ends up a scrape.
+An LPG cylinder has a lifespan of 10 to 30 years, and in between this time, it is mandatory to be checked twice.
+In the hydro test, the cylinder is filled with water for testing, and in the pneumatic test 5 times, the pressure at which LPG is stored is applied to test the quality of the cylinder.
+If the cylinders fail in any, they are discarded to be filled again, and this ends up a scrape.

-Most LPG gas companies in India like SHIVGAS adhere to the norms of resetting dates and with due diligence, it ensures no cylinder cycles back to the market without segregation.
+Most LPG gas companies in India, like SHIVGAS, adhere to the norms of gas cylinder expiry dates.
+With due diligence, they ensure that no cylinder cycles back to the market without proper segregation.

 FAQs

-2. What should I do if my LPG cylinder is expired?
+Q4: What should I do if my cylinder has crossed its due date?

 Comment (0)